 To keep your baby comfortable and safe, remember these simple guidelines:

-• Keep the swaddle snug around the arms and chest
+- Keep the swaddle snug around the arms and chest

-• Use breathable fabrics to prevent overheating
+- Use lightweight, breathable fabrics

 Trust Your Instincts